 Pandemic precautions mean stockpiling medications and other essentials

-A quarter of respondents are extending their prescription fills from standard 30-day periods to 60- or 90-day refills.
+A third of respondents are extending their prescription fills from standard 30-day periods to 60- or 90-day refills.
 Picking up more medication at one time not only limits your pharmacy visits, but it can also help you save money on prescriptions in the long-run as you pay fewer copays.

 Although there is no official treatment for COVID-19 yet, mild to moderate coronavirus cases may be treated with over-the-counter pain relievers, like Tylenol.
 Perhaps this is why 23% of Americans are stocking up on over-the-counter medications.

 RELATED: Current COVID-19 treatments

 And, of course, it’s not just medicine that people are purchasing because of the coronavirus pandemic.
 Here’s what people have been adding to their cart, according to our survey results: